Zoom on the Westinghouse WGen7500DFc

 The Westinghouse WGen7500DFc versus other generators

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen7500DFc compare to dual fuel generators of similar power (between 7000 and 8000 W).

-- At a weight of 202.1 pounds, the Westinghouse WGen7500DFc places in the expected weight range of the dual fuel generators in the 7000-8000 rated wattage range.
-In terms of weight, one of the champions in their power range is the Sportsman GEN85KIDF, standing at just 133 lbs.
+- Having a dry weight of 202.1 lbs, the Westinghouse WGen7500DFc belongs in the expected weight range for dual fuel generators which produce 7000 to 8000 rated watts.
+If weight matters to you, one of the champions in this power range is the Sportsman GEN85KIDF with only 133 pounds.

 - The WGen7500DFc, offering a run time of around 11 hours with a full tank at a 50% load, falls within the average autonomy range when compared to its peers.
 Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Firman H07552, as it provides around 12 hours.